 USA Softball NCAA NFHS

-Physical Contact with an Umpire or Opponent
+Physical Contact with an Umpire or Opp onent

-When a defensive player has the ball and the runner remains upright and crashes into the defensive player.
-8.7.Q Any threat of physical intimidation or harm, including pushing, shoving, spitting, kicking, throwing at or attempting to make aggressive physical contact, or use of equipment in a combative manner, shall not be tolerated and is considered 13.3 EFFECT The runner is out if she remains on her feet and crashes into a defensive player.
+8.7.Q Any threat of physical intimidation or harm, including pushing, shoving, spitting, kicking, throwing at or attempting to make aggressive physical contact, or use of equipment in a combative manner, shall not be tolerated and is considered fighting.
+13.3 EFFECT The runner is out if she remains on her feet and crashes into a defensive player.
 Malicious contact supersedes obstruction.
 2-35 8-6-14

 Leaving the Base Too Soon on a Pitch

 When the runner fails to keep contact with the base to which the runner is entitled until the ball leaves the pitcher's hand.
 Effect - Sections 7R-S: 1 The ball is dead.
 2 "No pitch" is declared.
 3 The runner is out.
 8.7S Base runner leaving a base prior to release of the pitch is a delayed dead ball.
 12.14.1 EFFECT Same as USA Softball 8-6-18 PENALTY

 Look Back Rule

 The" Look Back" rule shall be in effect for all runners when the ball is live, the batter-runner has reached first base or has been declared out, and the pitcher has possession and control of the ball within the pitcher's circle.
 When a runner is legitimately off a base the runner may stop once, but then immediately return to the base or advance to the next base.
 Once the runner stops at a base for any reason, the runner will be declared out if leaving the base.
-There are five (5) scenarios describing the batter-runners 12.16.1 EFFECT Same as USA Softball, with the exception of control, placing the ball under her chin or between her legs is still considered control of the ball.
+There are five (5) scenarios describing the batter-runners responsibilities after touching first base, etc. 8.7.T 1-3[a-e] EFFEC T Excepti on The look-back rule is in effect when the ball is live, the batter-runner has touched first base and the pitcher has possession (for example, has the ball in her hand or glove, under her arm or chin, or between her legs) and control of the ball within the pitcher's circle.
+The pitcher is considered to be in the pitcher's circle when both her feet are within the circle or on the lines.
+12.16.1 EFFECT Same as USA Softball, with the exception of control, placing the ball under her chin or between her legs is still considered control of the ball.
 8-7-1